kinsys-git/maelo-arch-scbp/README.md

 **5. Recompile the Kernel**

-(The remainder of these steps can be skipped by using my install script - running these commands)
+(The remainder of these steps can be skipped by using my install script - running these commands.
+If you need a working headphone jack, please scroll down to the "BONUS" section near the bottom)
 ```
 sudo pacman -Sy git wget rsync svn bc alsa-utils --noconfirm --needed
 wget https://raw.githubusercontent.com/maelodic/maelo-arch-scbp/master/standalone.sh